 php:

-# Use PHP 7.x with Apache to serve the WordPress site; this syntax pulls in the latest version of PHP 7
+# Use PHP 8.1 with Apache to serve the WordPress site.

 default: true